The right logo for your brand is one of the keys to its success. In this article we share 10 Famous Brands with Minimalist Logos.

 The minimalist design was largely inspired by Bauhaus culture, which was all about having this more down-to-earth feel instead of worshipping the grandiose designs of the past.

 Why Use Minimalist Design in Logos?

 Brand owners may prefer using simple logos because they are more efficient.
-It allows designers to use fewer elements, while still making the logo recognisable.
+It allows designers to use fewer elements, while still making the logo design recognisable.
 From the point of view of a consumer, the simpler the logo is, the easier it is to remember.
-That being said, a minimalist logo is advantageous for all parties involved: brand owners, designers, and consumers.
+That being said, a minimalist logo design is advantageous for all parties involved: brand owners, designers, and consumers.

 In addition, with the growing number of mobile users these days, a lot of brands want to make their websites compatible with all kinds of portable devices, be it a phone or a tablet.
 Since phone screens are relatively small, you’d want your logo to still have an impact on your existing or potential consumers.
 Frankly, a complicated logo may not even be recognisable or show properly on a small screen.